An in-depth look at the science that happens of what actually happens when you take your end of season break! Or get Injured and cant train

 When do you lose strength?

 Everyone always worries about losing Strength so lets begin here.
-In beginners, strength is lowered after 3 weeks of detraining, but in the long-term it doesn’t seem to make much difference.
+In beginners, strength is lowered after 3 weeks of detaining, but in the long-term it doesn’t seem to make much difference.
 Three studies find that you can take 3 weeks off of training without fear of losing strength (Häkkinen et al., 2000; Ogasawara et al., 2011; Ogasawara et al., 2013):

 The figure shows how 1RM changes over the course of 24 weeks of training.
 The black lines (PTR group) trained for 6 weeks, then took a break for 3 weeks (rinse and repeat).
 The white line (CTR group) trained continuously.
-By the end there was little difference in maximum strength between groups.
+By the end there was little difference in the attained maximum strength between groups.
 Figure by Ogasawara et al. (2013).

-A study by Costa et al. (2016) found that 1RM leg extension strength remained high above baseline during 2 weeks of detraining.
+A study by Costa et al. (2016) found that 1RM leg extension strength remained high above baseline during 2 weeks of detaining.
 The interesting twist here is that the participants only trained their leg one week (3 sessions) before detraining.
 So they barely got one good week of training done.
 And still the strength is almost unchanged two weeks later:

 There is much more data on trained lifters.
 For this section I will mainly cite one systematic review by McMaster et al., (2013).
 The review analyses 27 studies to determine what the ideal frequency, volume, etc. for strength gains in rugby players.
 They also examine detraining and how it affects strength.
 The participants had the following characteristics:

 “‘Highly trained’ athletes are those whom have been resistance training for 3 plus years and are currently participating in collegiate level, state level, semi-professional and professional sport .
-Studies utilizing these elite athletic populations were included in this review, all others were excluded.”
+Studies utilising these elite athletic populations were included in this review, all others were excluded.”

 So we are talking about trained athletes.
 Here’s what they found regarding detraining and strength: